BraveDrXuTF/VOL/README.md

 This repository contains the code for the paper:
 - [(VOL) Variational operator learning: A unified paradigm marrying training neural operators and solving partial differential equations](https://arxiv.org/abs/2023.04234)

 🔥 The bitmaps in results with improved quailty have just been updated in the latest preprint of our paper.
+You can also check the paper in our repository.
 ## HighLights